clitetailor/cursornext/docs/03-loc.md

 const message = lines.join('')
 ```

-The margin size is often larger than the size of the line numbers.
-To align the line numbers, we can pad them to the length of the largest one.
+Then we align line numbers to the right by padding the line numbers.

 ```ts
 const padLength = (loc.line + 1).toString().length